-- 1. THAT monitoring of the Vickers Quarries Limited York Road quarry in 2012-2013 remains unchanged from the previous year. - 2.
-THAT monitoring of the Vickers Quarries Limited Toko Road quarry in 2012-2013 remains unchanged from the previous year.
+- 1. THAT monitoring of the Vickers Quarries Limited York Road quarry in 2013-2014 remains unchanged from the previous year. - 2.
+THAT monitoring of the Vickers Quarries Limited Toko Road quarry in 2013-2014 remains unchanged from the previous year.

-These recommendations were carried out in the 2012-2013 monitoring period.
+These recommendations were carried out in the 2013-2014 monitoring period.

-3.5 Alterations to monitoring programmes for 2013-2014
+3.5 Alterations to monitoring programmes for 2014-2015

-In designing and implementing the monitoring programmes for air/water discharges in the region, the Taranaki Regional Council has taken into account the extent of information made available by previous authorities, its relevance under the Resource Management Act, the obligations of the Act in terms of monitoring emissions/discharges and effects, and subsequently reporting to the regional community, the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere/discharging to the environment.
+In designing and implementing the monitoring programmes for air/water discharges in the region, the Taranaki Regional Council has taken into account the extent of information made available by previous authorities, its relevance under the RMA, the obligations of the Act in terms of monitoring emissions/discharges and effects, and subsequently reporting to the regional community, the scope of assessments required at the time of renewal of permits, and the need to maintain a sound understanding of industrial processes within Taranaki emitting to the atmosphere/discharging to the environment.

-It is proposed that for 2013-2014 the monitoring programme for Vickers Quarries Limited Toko Road and York Road sites remain unchanged from the 2011-2012 monitoring period.
-A recommendation to this effect is attached to this report.
+It is proposed that for 2014-2015 the monitoring programme for Vickers Quarries Limited at the Toko Road site remain unchanged from the 2013-2014 monitoring period.